markusju/elliptic-curves/README.md

 E: y^2 = x^3 + a*x + b mod p

-The point class allows to operate on this curve and implements addition and multiplication.
+The point class allows to operate on this curve and implements *native* addition, subtraction and multiplication operations in Python.

 We provide several examples to demonstrate our implementation:
 * ECDH (Diffie-Hellman)